 I just printed out our supply list for this school year.
 Thankfully, the stores have decided that it’s back-the-school sales this week, so we are going to be picking up some supplies.
 Unfortunately, it seems that most of the sales are for the brands not called for in our list.

 Yes, the brands were specified on the lists we received.

 Amazon affiliate links to products.
-Surprisingly, some of our supplies are less expensive (the sharpened pencils) when ordering online and having them shipped to my door (I have prime).
+Surprisingly, some of our supplies are less expensive (the sharpened pencils) when ordering online and having them shipped to my door (I have Amazon Prime).

 - 1 pack Crayola Ultraclean Fineline Classic Markers (10 Count)

 - 1 pack Crayola Ultraclean Broadline Classic Washable Markers (10 Count)

 - Crayola Crayons 24 Count – 2 Packs